-S, G & A expenses for the three and nine months ended September 30, 2014 were \$161,857 and \$655,558, respectively compared to \$165,485 and \$549,084, respectively for same periods last year.
-As a percentage of storage related revenue, S, G & A costs were 11.0% for Q3 2014 compared to 11.7% for Q3 2013.
-The largest drivers of these costs are salaries, management fees, and new facility acquisitions or PUPS startups which incur a number of professional fees that cannot be capitalized.
+S, G & A expenses for the year ended December 31, 2014 were \$924,817 compared to \$720,162 for the previous fiscal year.
+As a percentage of storage related revenue, S, G & A costs were 17.7% in 2014 compared to 14.8% in 2013.
+Some of the largest drivers of these costs are salaries, management fees, and new facility acquisitions or PUPS start-ups which incur a number of professional fees that cannot be capitalized.
+In last 2014, the Corporation incurred significant professional fees relating to the negotiations to acquire a number of self-storage and portable storage properties with a targeted closing in winter or spring of 2015.

-The three largest S, G & A items in the nine months ended September 30, 2014 were as follows:
+The three largest S, G & A items in the year ended December 31, 2014 were as follows:

-- Management fees paid to Detteson Management Inc. of \$236,532 (September 30, 2013 \$210,541).
-See discussion of "Related Party Transactions" below. - Professional fees of \$126,894 (September 30, 2013 \$73,202).
-Legal work for general corporate matters and to support mortgage and term debt re-financings amounted to \$52,820 in the first nine months of 2014.
-Accruals and billings for audit and other financial work totaled \$37,976.
-The remaining \$36,098 consisted of appraisal costs, environmental assessment costs, and legal fees related to the acquisition of property, plant and equipment. - Salaries of \$121,411 (September 30, 2013 \$114,909).
+- Management fees paid to Detteson Management Inc. of \$280,927 (December 31, 2013 \$255,099).
+See discussion of "Related Party Transactions" below. - Professional fees of \$257,329 (December 31, 2013 \$109,437).
+Accruals and billings for audit and other financial work totaled \$54,555 in 2014.
+Legal work for general corporate matters was \$11,131 in 2014.
+Legal and appraisal costs incurred to support mortgage and term debt re-financings amounted to \$85,719 in the year.
+This category of professional fees will not be significant in future years as all of the Corporation's debt, with the exception of one mortgage, are now refinanced under a single revolving credit facility (see "Liquidity and Capital Resources" below).
+Another \$21,741 was incurred to acquire property associated with the PUPS site that was launched in Edmonton in 2014.
+The remaining \$84,139 consisted of legal fees incurred in the final quarter of 2014 to assist in the negotiation of a major acquisition planned for early 2015.
+See the discussion under "Subsequent Events" for further information on this transaction. - Salaries of \$161,431 (December 31, 2013 \$162,771).
 This category is comprised of a Supervisor of Operations, an Accounting Technician and certain administrative support costs.
 No new staff has been added to this category in the past year.